MEET OUR STAFF

 Ellen Van Wert, PT

-Ellen received her Doctorate of Physical Therapy in Seattle in 2010 after working with adults and kids in various settings including schools, adaptive recreation settings, and camps.
-Since then, she has worked in Washington and California in different settings including early intervention, preschool, and a medically based outpatient clinic for kids with neuromotor disorders aged 0-21 years old.
+Ellen received her Doctorate of Physical Therapy degree in Seattle in 2010 after working with adults and kids in various settings including schools, adaptive recreation settings, and camps.
+Since then, she has worked as a PT in Washington and California in different settings including early intervention, preschool, and a medically based outpatient clinic for kids with neuromotor disorders aged 0-21 years old.
 She is certified in a pediatric management and treatment technique from the NDTA.
 Ellen has worked at TEC since she moved back to MA in 2019 to live closer to her family.
 She has also begun supporting TEC administratively part-time as the Related Services Coordinator.

 Sharon Shoemaker, PT